mozillascience/studyGroup/lessons/misc/webdev-intro/contents.md

 ## HTML pre-languages

-- Opening and closing tags can be be tiresome when writing content, so a lot of developers use **Markdown** to write content.
+Writing raw HTML with all the opening and closing tags can be be quite tedious.

+ - so a lot of developers use **Markdown** to write content.
 The text in `.md` format can be passed through a parser and compiled into HTML.
 This can be done with most markup languages.

-- Even with the content written in a nicer language, the boiler-plate and layout is often tiresome, so templating languages like [mustache](https://mustache.github.io/) are popular.
+- Even with the content written in a nicer language, the boiler-plate and layout is often repetitive, so templating languages like [mustache](https://mustache.github.io/) are popular.
+  - especially with server-side processing

-## CSS
+# CSS

 Cascading style sheets describe the *appearance* of elements.

 "Cascading" refers to the way rules/declarations are applied:
- - they **cascade down the hierarchy to all children**
+ - some declarations **cascade down the hierarchy to children**
  - the rule with the most specific selector takes precedence
     - otherwise, rules are applied in order of the CSS file